+Can nonprofits accept donations prior to exemption?
 Newly formed charities often encounter a chicken and egg problem.
 They wish to begin their operations before they receive formal approval of their tax-exempt status but they can’t attract funding until they receive their federal 501(c)(3) determination.

 Effective Date of Exemption

 Therefore, so long as the application is successful, donors who contribute during the start-up period will be able to deduct their donations.
 Of course, they take a risk that the founders either don’t follow through with the application or that the IRS denies tax-exempt status (which is rare but does happen especially if the founder does not have experienced advisors).

 Soliciting Funds While Exempt Status is Pending

-For example, charities with pending applications can state: “XYZ Foundation is an Arizona nonprofit corporation in the process of applying for 501(c)(3) status.”
+For example, charities with pending applications can state: XYZ Foundation is an Arizona nonprofit corporation in the process of applying for 501(c)(3) status.
 While casual donors may be willing to accept the risk that their donation may not be deductible, most grant-makers and major donors will not.

 Charitable Solicitation Registration

 Newly formed charities often make the mistake of soliciting prior to registering with the states where they are targeting donors.
-Most states, including the State of Washington, require some sort of registration prior to making a first “ask” in their state.
+Most states, including the State of Washington, require some sort of registration prior to making the first ask in their state.

 The written acknowledgment must provide the charity’s name, the amount and description of the donation, whether if goods or services were provided in exchange for the donation.
 When goods or services are provided in exchange for a donation (such as in a gala dinner or similar event), the nonprofit must generally provide a written disclosure statement when the donation is in excess of $75.

 Charities that wish to engage in a major fundraising campaign or solicit grants during their start-up period will want to seek out a fiscal sponsor.
 A fiscal sponsor is an existing charitable organization that becomes a sponsor of your project, collecting funds on behalf of the project, and making distributions to further it.